-I grew up in an Italian Canadian household and in August eggplant rules!
+I grew up in an Italian-Canadian household and in August, eggplant rules!

-It is one of my favorite, late summer vegetables and I prepare it in many ways.
+It is one of my favourite, late summer vegetables and I prepare it in many ways.
 Cooks that are unfamiliar with eggplant may be intimidated by it, but it is a wonderful, satisfying vegetable that can even make a hearty main course for vegetarians!

 Look for bright, dark purple eggplant with no blemishes on the skin.
 I prefer the smaller varieties that are more tender with less seeds or the Sicilian, round style that are milky white inside and so tender!

 Eggplant Parmigiana can be found throughout Southern Italy and there are a number of ways of preparing it.
 This is the style that can be found in the Region of Puglia, a place we visit often on my food & wine tours!

 This recipe is one of over 50 recipes found in my cookbook, Natalina’s Kitchen: Bringing homemade back!

 This is typical Southern Italian recipe found in Calabria, Sicily and Puglia.

 We have hosted tours to all these regions in the past… why not join us there!
 All the details on our tours can be found here!

 - 1 batch of chunky tomato, basil sauce , link to recipe below*

 - 2 cups of grated mozzarella block cheese or 1 ball of fresh mozzarella, sliced